 One of the companies that follows this principle is McDonald’s – in some of their restaurants, the company uses devices that track customer interactions, collect data on ordering tendencies, and more.
 They then analyze this data to see the effect of menu changes, restaurant design, and employee training programs.

-As you already know, gaining competitive advantage requires large volumes of data.
+As you already know, gaining competitive advantage requires large volumes of company data.
 However, maintaining a scalable approach towards public data acquisition isn’t easy.
 Let’s take a look at the most common challenges associated with scraping:

 Maintaining data quality.
 It may be difficult to ensure data quality when scraping different data types or large volumes of data in general.
 Since you’re scraping data from multiple sources, keeping the high quality is even harder – after all, different sources can present different results for the same data.
 Hence, your tool must be able to deliver accurate, real-time search results.